kstenerud/concise-encoding/README.md

   The existing ad-hoc data formats are [too loosely defined to be secure](ce-structure.md#attack-vectors), and can't be fixed because they're not versioned.

-  **Concise Encoding is designed for security, and is versioned so that it can be updated to handle new threats**.
+  **Concise Encoding is designed for security, and is versioned so that it can be updated to handle new threats.**

 </ul>

-### Efficiency AND ease-of-use
+### Efficiency (but not at the cost of convenience)

 <ul>

   We send so much data now that efficiency is critical, but switching to binary means giving up the ease of text formats.

+  ... or does it?

-  **Concise Encoding gives you ease and efficiency with its 1:1 compatible [text](cte-specification.md) and [binary](cbe-specification.md) formats.**
+  **Concise Encoding gives you ease _and_ efficiency with its 1:1 compatible [text](cte-specification.md) and [binary](cbe-specification.md) formats.**

-  **`Edit text.
-Transmit binary.`**

 </ul>

-### Types
+### Types (we shouldn't have to stringify anymore)

 <ul>

-  Lack of types forces everyone to add extra encoding steps to send their data, which is buggy, reduces compatibility, and opens new security holes.
+  Lack of types forces everyone to add extra encoding steps to send their data, which is buggy, reduces compatibility, and opens even more security holes.

+  We live in the 21st century - base64 should be a footnote in history by now!

-  **Concise Encoding supports all of the common types natively**.
+  **Concise Encoding supports all of the common types natively.
+No more encoding things into strings.**

 </ul>